Budapest is the capital of Hungary and is located some 1,160km south-east from Amsterdam.

 2. Amsterdam-Budapest by Train

-Or overnight in Berlin and take the daytime Eurocity service which leaves at 0900 and gets you into Budapest at 2035 (11 1/2 hour journey).
+Or overnight in Berlin and take the daytime Eurocity service which leaves at around 0900 and gets you into Budapest at 2035 (11 1/2 hour journey).
 The corresponding train leaves Budapest at 0725 (direction Hamburg) and arrives in Berlin at 1858.
 Singles start at €29.

 Book your rail tickets as far in advance as you can to secure the lowest possible prices.